 Ceramic Residency Program

 Pittsburgh Center for Arts and Media offers one 8-9 month residency program per year.
 This opportunity runs from fall (Sept/October) thru spring ( April/May).
 Applicants should have a BFA in ceramics or have an established practice and body of work.
 PCA&M will provide a semi private studio space, access to all PCAM equipment*, 600 pounds of studio clay, studio glazes , access to all studio firings, teaching opportunities and an exhibition.
-PCA&M residents do not pay fees or receive stipends.
+PCA&M residents do not pay fees and will receive a modest stipend.

 Residents are required to work 15-20 hours per week on studio maintenance, present one workshop for members and the public, and be an active member of our studio community.
 Residents should plan to complete one studio improvement project based on their interest and skills.